StockQuote(real-time)

 Corporate governance

-Process for Identifying Key Sustainability Issues (Material Issues)
+Process for Identifying Material Issues

 Material issues were identified through a process of internal discussions and dialogues with external experts, led by the Sustainability Committee and involving the management team.
 During this process, we particularly emphasized the following points.